kkakdugee/solace/README.md

 ## Inspiration

 Astronauts on deep space missions face some of the most psychologically demanding conditions any human has ever experienced.
 They're isolated in a tiny spacecraft for years, millions of miles from home, with no nature, no privacy, and 16 sunrises a day throwing off their sleep.
 Current mental health tools for astronauts rely on clinical questionnaires that feel like medical paperwork.
 We wanted to build something that feels more like a personal wellness companion.
 Something that brings the calming, restorative power of nature into a spacecraft, backed by actual neuroscience.
+This is where Solace comes in.

 ## Overview